Fremantle Stuff > Organisations > Fremantle History Centre

 May 2014 - December 2017

-The Fremantle History Centre was closed by the City of Fremantle in December 2017 when the building in which it was housed, the admin building next to the Town Hall, was set for demolition.
+The Fremantle History Centre was closed by the City of Fremantle in December 2017 when the building in which it was housed, the admin building next to the Town Hall, was about to demolished.
 One of the two staff members was sacked with a few weeks notice.
+The other has since retired.
 Previously known as the Local History Collection of the Fremantle Library, the FHC had its own dedicated space in a purpose-built extension at the eastern end of the main library, with a staff of two, reception desk, book stacks - some open and some locked, a map collection, and compactor stacks for collections of research materials such as rate books etc., and more.
 The most precious item for this writer was the very large collection of images, mainly photographs.
-These were, and perhaps still are, in the process of being scanned and made available on the library's website.
+These were (and perhaps, one hopes, still are) in the process of being scanned and made available on the library's website.

-The FHC was the most important organisation as far as this site, per se, is concerned.
+The FHC was the most important organisation as far as this site is concerned.
 Scores, maybe hundreds of its pages, refer specifically to the Fremantle History Centre.
-That has now become inaccurate, and I should remove them all, tho I suppose I might wait until I come to know what will be the correct form of reference in the future - if the FHC has one.
+That has now become inaccurate, and I am in the process of removing all those references.

 Most of the hundreds of images on this site are attributed to the Fremantle History Centre.
 All of those hundreds of images had links which used to go to the images in the Library's collection.
 I thought I was acting ethically in not only acknowledging the source, but also encouraging my visitors to go the Library site.

 Those links depended on the City maintaining its subscription to a content management systems company, which, in the FHC case, had an index page starting with "cdm", which I'm guessing stands for Communications Design & Management.